Single-use plastics: these are the rules

 There is no end date by which your existing stocks must be finished.
 But you must be able to demonstrate that it actually concerns existing stock.
 For example, with an order list or invoice.

 Yes, you may sell disposable plastic cups.
-But marking is mandatory.
-The marking shows that the cup is made of plastic and does not belong in the environment.
+The cups must have a mandatory marking.
+The marking makes it clear that the cup is plastic and does not belong in the environment.
+Disposable cups made of polystyrene foam (EPS) or oxo-degradable plastics are banned.

-Since 1 January 2023, extended producer responsibility for disposable plastic cups applies.
-This means that you contribute to the collection of the cups and the prevention of litter.
+The extended producer responsibility for disposable plastic cups applies.
+This means that producers and importers contribute to the collection of the cups and the prevention of litter.

 The rules also apply to disposable products made from recycled plastic.
 Recycling plastic is good for the environment.
 By recycling you emit less CO2.
 But recycled plastic does not degrade in nature either.
 So, the problems it causes in nature and the sea are the same as with ordinary plastic.
 Check which measures apply to the product when using recycled plastic.